DianaMukaliyeva/linuxacademy_web_app_Python_Flask/README.md

 notes is a note-taking application that allows us to write notes using **Markdown**.
 Ideally, this application would be great for storing code snippets with some notes about what we were doing and how the code works.

-# Quickstart
+## Prerequisites

+Make sure you have installed all of the following prerequisites on your development machine:
+- postgresql
+- python3
+- pip
+- pipenv

 ## Installation

 1. Set up your local environment in .env.

-2. Ensure `pip` and `pipenv` are installed.
-To install the package after you've cloned the repository, you'll want to run the following command from within the project directory:
+2. To install the package after you've cloned the repository, you'll want to run the following command from within the project directory:

 ```
 $ pipenv install